Course Information

 ECE 4750 Computer Architecture is in the middle of this stack and focuses on the fundamentals of designing processors, memories, and networks, and apply this knowledge through a series of lab assignments.
 Students gradually design, implement, test, and evaluate a simple multicore system capable of running parallel microbenchmarks at the register-transfer level.
 The lab assignments focus on cycle-level performance (i.e., the impact a technique has on the number of cycles it takes to execute a program).
 Although ECE 4750 teaches students some basic principles involved in evaluating the cycle time, energy, and area impact of various design decisions, they do not have an opportunity to put this into practice.
 In addition, the focus of ECE 4750 is firmly on general-purpose subsystems as opposed to application-specific subsystems.
 At the opposite end of the computer engineering spectrum is ECE 4740 Digital VLSI Design.
 This course teaches students the fundamentals of digital circuit design, but the scope of these courses is on small custom-designed subsystems involving hundreds of transistors.

 This course bridges the gap between computer architecture and digital circuits.
 Students will learn how to take the RTL designs from ECE 4750 and use automated tools to generate realistic layout.
 The course will enable students to quantitatively evaluate the cycle time, energy, and area impact of the techniques they learned in ECE 4750.
-ECE 4750 and this course dovetail nicely together creating a year-long digital design experience for students.
+The course will also eable students to better appreciate how the circuits they learn in ECE 4740 fit into complete digital systems.
+ECE 4750, ECE 4740, and this course dovetail nicely together creating a year-long digital design experience for students.
 By the end of this course, students should be able to:

 Prerequisites

-This course is targeted towards advanced senior undergraduates, M.Eng. students, and first-year Ph.D. students.
-ECE 4750 is a firm prerequisite for all undergraduates and M.Eng. students.
-No exceptions will be made.
+This course is targeted towards advanced senior undergraduates, M.Eng.~students, and first-year Ph.D.~students.
+ECE 4750 / CS 4420 / ECE 5740 is a prerequisite for all students.
 Students are more likely to be successful in this class if they did well in ECE 4750.
-Ph.D. students with sufficient background in computer architecture may be exempted from this prerequisite requirement with instructor permission.
 Since ECE 4750 is a prerequisite, students are expected to be very proficient with Linux and the command line, implementing designs using well-structured synthesizable register-transfer-level models, writing test harnesses, and evaluating designs using simulators.
 Students are expected to be familiar with all of the ECE 4750 lab assignments.

 We will be using a combination of both Verilog and Python in the lab assignments and design project.
 Those students with less experience working with the Verilog hardware description language are strongly encouraged to read Chapter 4 in "Digital Design and Computer Architecture, 2nd edition" by D. M. Harris and S. L. Harris (Morgan Kaufmann, 2012), and/or to review "Verilog HDL: A Guide to Digital Design and Synthesis, 2nd edition" by S. Palnitkar (Prentice Hall, 2003).
 Students which have never used Python before may want to spend additional time reviewing the textbook titled "Think Python: How to Think Like a Computer Scientist" by A.~B. Downey (Green Tea Press, 2014).

-Note that we will cover enough circuits and CAD in this course such that advanced circuit-level or CAD courses are not prerequisites.
-However, those students that have taken such courses will be able to see how digital circuits are composed into much larger multi-million transistor designs, and how CAD algorithms can be used in practice.
+Note that we will cover enough circuits and EDA in this course such that advanced circuit-level or EDA courses are not prerequisites.
+However, those students that have taken such courses will be able to see how digital circuits are composed into much larger multi-million transistor designs, and how EDA algorithms can be used in practice.

 Required Materials